Skip to main content

 Suboxone Addiction Treatment Center in Burns, TN

 Freeman Recovery Center offers Suboxone addiction treatment at 1615 Highway 96, Burns, TN 37029.
-We provide medical detox services and residential inpatient treatment for opioid dependence.
+We provide medical detox services and Suboxone inpatient treatment for opioid dependence.
 With safe detox methods, medication-assisted treatment, and comprehensive care, we help you manage your Suboxone withdrawal symptoms while focusing on long-term substance withdrawal recovery.

 Check Your Insurance for Suboxone Withdrawal Treatment